 Introduction [2/10]

-Learn to Code, Here and Now!
+Learn to Program Now!

 Exercise:

-Let’s add a little more to the program.
-Try adding the following statement: disc( 600,150, 100 , /red );
+Add the following statement to the program: disc( 600,150, 100 , /red );

 Exercise: